nschonni/cordova-docs/articles/tutorial-package-publish/tutorial-package-publish-readme.md

 A distribution certificate identifies your team or organization.

+If your team already has a distribution certificate and provisioning profile, and you want to reuse that, here's a blog post that can help you do that: [How to share an iOS distribution certificate](http://www.ironpaper.com/webintel/articles/how-to-share-an-ios-distribution-certificate/).
+Then, skip straight to the Modify the settings of your app section.

+If you don't already have a distribution certificate and provisioning profile, continue on with this section.

 1. Start Xcode.

     If you haven't installed Xcode, see the [First, install a few things onto your Mac](./getting-started/ios-guide.md#use-developer-account) section of the [iOS setup guide]().